wp-plugins/wpsc-stock-counter/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2329191
 Tags: shopping cart, tickets, shop, e-commerce, stock counter Requires at least: 2.3
-Tested up to: 2.8
+Tested up to: 2.8.4
-Stable tag: 1.3
+Stable tag: 1.4

 Plugin for the [Shopping Cart Plugin](http://wordpress.org/extend/plugins/wp-e-commerce/) to count stock also of connected products.

 == Description ==

 This Plugin is for the [Shopping Cart Plugin](http://wordpress.org/extend/plugins/wp-e-commerce/) to count the product stock.
 Different products can be connected via a comma separated list of their IDs to be counted together.
+Works with wp-e-commerce 3.7.4.

 **Translations**